WondwosenTsige/code-301-reading-notes/class-08.md

 - RDBMS stands for Relational Database Management System and it is a collection of related tables

--The data in RDBMS is stored in database objects called tables.
+- The data in RDBMS is stored in database objects called tables.
 A table is a collection of related data entries and it consists of columns and rows.

 - We write SELECT statements to retrieve data from a SQL database.

 - Other SQL commands such as "Insert", "Update", "Delete", "Create", and "Drop" can be used to manipulate a database

--